SmartHanzi/1-smarthanzi-get-started/README.md

 # smarthanzi-abc-start-here

+SmartHanzi blabla...

-For a better view, select Repositories, sort by name.
+For a better view of the whole thing, select Repositories, sort by name.